The Asset Management Review: India

-However, it is pertinent to note that the central government together with the Reserve Bank of India (RBI), India's central bank constituted under the RBI Act, 1934, regulates foreign investment and exchange control.
+However, the central government together with the Reserve Bank of India (RBI), India's central bank constituted under the RBI Act, 1934, regulates foreign investment and exchange control.
 While the SEBI, RBI and central government spheres are generally demarcated, the activity of a regulated entity may be overseen by multiple regulators if there is a cross-border element.

 The AIF Regulations define an AIF as a privately pooled investment vehicle set up in India, which raises funds from investors and invests in accordance with a defined investment policy for the benefit of its investors.

 The AIF Regulations exclude funds regulated under the CIS Regulations, the MF Regulations and any other regulations issued by Indian regulators.
 The scope of AIFs excludes, inter alia: